Collaboration with Sunday Natural

 - Combine almond butter and rice syrup in a big bowl.
 Add rolled oats, rice flakes and nuts and stir well.

 - Lift the frozen block by the parchment paper out of the mold and spread the chocolate.
-It will firm up quickly on the cold block.
+It will firm up very quickly on the cold block.

 - Cut into 12 bars and keep them in the fridge in an airtight container.

-If you like my salted chocolate granola bars, you might also enjoy my other recipes in collaboration with Sunday Natural:
+If you like my salted chocolate homemade granola bars, you might also enjoy my other recipes in collaboration with Sunday Natural:

 - Chagaccino